 “Pray for us that the message of the Lord may spread rapidly and be honored, just as it was with you.”
-2 Thessalonians 3:1
+2 Thess.
+3:1

-The college campus is one of the most strategic places to make disciples and work toward Gospel increase.
+I believe the college campus is the most strategic place to make disciples and work toward Gospel increase.
 Where else on earth do people gather for an intense time of study, development, social growth and discovery of purpose?
-People arrive on campus and leave campus every semester, taking the life and faith they have learned with them to new geographic regions.
-That is why we do what we do where we do it.
+People arrive and leave every semester, taking with them the life and faith they have learned to new geographic regions.
+That is why we do what we do, where we do it.
 Let’s pray together for the rapid spread of the message of the Lord and for students to respond by honoring the Gospel.

-There are many opportunities for you to be involved in collegiate ministry, from sharing the Gospel or leading a small group to beginning a church outreach or planting a new church on a campus.
-If you would like to learn more about how to engage in this exciting and strategic work, contact Andy Haynes at email@example.com.
+If you would like to learn more about how to engage in this exciting and strategic work of ministering to college students, contact Andy Haynes at firstname.lastname@example.org.

-Andy Haynes is the director of New England Students and the co-director of next generation ministries at the Baptist Convention of New England.
+Andy Haynes serves as the Next Generation Co-Director of Collegiate Ministries at the Baptist Convention of New England.